Get help today 888-341-7785

 We are social creatures.
 Having close, loving relationships and the support of others is crucial for our happiness, and this is especially true in recovery.

-A 2013 study, reported in the journal Psychology of Addictive Behaviors, found that the development of a social identity that highlighted a “recovery identity” vs. an “addiction identity” was useful for reducing relapse among the study participants.
-Recovery groups, such as Alcoholics Anonymous (AA), Narcotics Anonymous (NA), and others, often provide the first step for people in recovery to help them develop a recovery identity.
-With such group support, people in recovery can begin to feel less stigmatized and have an opportunity to receive the emotional support, guidance, education, and nurturance they need to succeed.
+A study in the journal, Psychology of Addictive Behaviors, found that the development of a social identity that highlighted a “recovery identity” vs. an “addiction identity” was useful for reducing relapse among the study participants.1 Recovery groups, such as Alcoholics Anonymous (AA), Narcotics Anonymous (NA), and others, often provide the first step for people in recovery to help them develop a recovery identity.1 With such group support, people in recovery can begin to feel less stigmatized and have an opportunity to receive the emotional support, guidance, education, and nurturance they need to succeed.

 To maintain a recovery identity over the long haul, ongoing support from others outside a recovery group is also necessary.
 In many ways, we define ourselves by the company we keep, and for those in recovery, building friendships and relationships that support different aspects of themselves and their lives is essential.
 “Recovery capital” is a term that was coined in 1999 by two researchers, Robert Granfield and William Cloud, to refer to the sum of resources that a recovering person has at their disposal to assist them in their recovery.